jjvanzon/Circular-Language-Spec/spec/system-interfaces/assignment.md

 | __Get Object `=>` <br> Set Object `<=`__ |
 |          (opposite direction)            |

 Access marks seem to indicate direction in this language.
 It may make sense that the access mark might indicate the assignment direction and that the assignment direction means from source to destination.
-But what might make less sense is when the result of the assignment would seem to be in the opposite direction of the assignment direction:
+But what might make less sense is when the result of the assignment might seem to be in the opposite direction of the assignment direction:

 *Result of the assignment*
 ![](images/2.%20Assignment.019.png)

-Perhaps it can be imagined seeing live changes in a diagram, assignment calls be executed live, seeing their effect, it would perhaps not be so intuitive when lines would seem to flip direction so many times.
+Perhaps it can be imagined seeing live changes in a diagram, assignment calls be executed live, seeing their effect, it might perhaps not be so intuitive when lines might seem to flip direction so many times.

 That is why the suggestion was made to make the assignment look more like the direction of the result: